Punk in Brazil: Late 1970s

 The origins of punk rock in Brazil date back to the late 1970s.
 As in most other countries, the influence of the Sex Pistols, The Clash and The Ramones sparked the movement.
-Nonetheless, São Paulo was heavily influenced by less-known bands such as Speedtwins from the Netherlands, as well as by earlier protopunk artists such as The MC5, Iggy & The Stooges and The New York Dolls.
+Nonetheless, São Paulo was heavily influenced by lesser-known bands such as Speedtwins from the Netherlands, as well as by earlier protopunk artists such as The MC5, Iggy & The Stooges and The New York Dolls.

-Punk was initially adopted and fostered by musician Douglas Viscaino, who brought together young people against the Brazilian military regime and matching revolutionary ideas in the politically oriented band Restos de Nada which started playing in 1978.
-The late 70s witnessed the fast-growing interest of punk countrywide: pioneer bands AI-5 and N.A.I. (later known as Condutores de Cadáver) sprouted in São Paulo, Carne Podre in Curitiba and Aborto Elétrico in Brasília.
+Punk was initially adopted and fostered by musician Douglas Viscaino.
+With his band Restos de Nada which began playing in 1978, Viscaino promoted revolutionary ideas and brought young people together against the Brazilian military regime.
+The late 70s witnessed the fast-growing interest of punk nationwide: pioneer bands AI-5 and N.A.I. (later known as Condutores de Cadáver) sprouted in São Paulo, Carne Podre in Curitiba and Aborto Elétrico in Brasília.

-Before contemporary punk groups came along two relatively famous glam/hard rock bands, Joelho de Porco and Made in Brazil, helped promote elements of the punk aesthetic around 1977/78.
+Before Brazil's contemporary punk groups came along, two relatively famous glam/hard rock bands, Joelho de Porco and Made in Brazil, helped promote elements of the punk aesthetic around 1977.
 Both bands were important to the early days of Brazilian punk, offering a new alternative to the MPB and progressive rock artists that dominated the country's music scene at the time.
 Joelho de Porco, whose lyrics bore a strong influence from São Paulo's urban environment, became highly influential.